 - Engage with regular key suppliers through a Master Agreement defining pricing, terms, and conditions, with catalogs.

 - Purchasing information, if possible should be accessible and user-centric.
-Try to streamline the PO process.
+Hence try to streamline the PO process.

 - Maintain good relationships with reliable suppliers to solve problems, if any, quickly.